| The boxes on the VAT Return are

 for by the customer; the customer acts as both the supplier

 and the recipient.
+Tax is

 accounted for at the rate applicable to the services under